 Casino follows the exploits of various characters including Robert De Niro’s casino boss and organised crime enforcer Joe Pesci.
 Sharon Stone plays a chip hustler and socialite.
 Scorsese uses De Niro’s character to study the inner workings of casino life.
 His script is based on the real-life story of a Vegas casino manager who becomes entangled with crime syndicates.

 With the filmmaker’s keen eye firmly in place, much of the details of casino life rings true.
-While certainly not for the faint-hearted, the film offers a valuable document of the glamourous high-rolling life in the 1970s and 80s.
+While certainly not for the faint-hearted, the film offers a valuable document of the glamorous high-rolling life in the 1970s and 80s.
 Casino, and all the films on this list, offer viewers a lowdown on how casinos work.
 They showcase precisely why they have held such a fascination for viewers down the years.
+You can play on https://casinonutansvensklicens.net/ and feel like the main character of the movie and win your jackpot.